Mengyue-Li/Community-PSF/README.md

    * Ah_averageAG_res: aboveground biomass of responding species Ah *Amaranthus hybridus*
    * Soc_averageAG_res: aboveground biomass of responding species Soc *Senna occidentalis*
 2. The "data_regress" sheet:
-   * Pot: rsponding species ID
+   * Pot: community ID (/pot)
    * Alive_all_conditioning_plants: pots with complete survival of all 12 individuals were scored as 'YES'; pots with missing biomass (i.e., any mortality) were scored as 'NO'.
    * Composition_con: composition of conditioning community
-   * Richness_con: species richness of conditioning community
+   * Richness_con: conditioning species richness
    * Species: the abbreviation of conditioning plant species
    * Species_full: the Latin name for conditioning plant species
-   * ObservedPSF: Observed community-level PSFs
+   * ObservedPSF: observed community-level PSFs
-   * RichnessPSF: Predicted community-level PSF values based on the richness hypothesis
+   * RichnessPSF: predicted community-level PSF values based on the richness hypothesis
    * BiomassRatioPSF: predicted community-level PSF values based on the biomass-ratio hypotheses
    * Phylo_Dist: the weighted phylogenetic distance to the conditioning communities for each response species (each responding species were considered together)
    * Species_con: individual species (c, *Paspalum conjugatum*, *Achyranthes aspera*, *Setaria viridis*, *Senna tora*, *Senna occidentalis*) presence in both the conditioning and responding phases (binary variable)
 3. The "Species_AG_con" sheet:
-   * SpeciesID: conditioning species ID
+   * Pot: the conditioning community ID (/pot)
-   * The Latin name for conditioning plant species
+   * Sigesbeckia_orientalis-Cannabis_sativa: aboveground biomass of conditioning species plants
 4. The "pot_data" sheet:
-   * Pot: rsponding pot ID
+   * Pot: community ID (/pot):the conditioning community consisted of 284 pots labeled 1_1_1 to 12_3_12.
+The responding community consisted of 284 pots labeled 1_1_1 to 12_3_12 and five control pots with sterilized soil (CK_1–CK_5).
-   * Alive_all_conditioning_plants: Pots with complete survival of all 12 individuals were scored as 'YES'; pots with missing biomass (i.e., any mortality) were scored as 'NO'.
+   * Alive_all_conditioning_plants: pots with complete survival of all 12 individuals were scored as 'YES'; pots with missing biomass (i.e., any mortality) were scored as 'NO'.
-   * Composition_con: Composition of conditioning community
+   * Composition_con: composition of conditioning community
-   * Richness_con: species richness of conditioning community
+   * Richness_con: conditioning species richness
-   * AG_con: Aboveground biomass of conditioning community
+   * AG_con: aboveground biomass of conditioning community
    * Pc_average_res: aboveground biomass of the response species *Paspalum conjugatum*
    * Aa_average_res: aboveground biomass of the response species *Achyranthes aspera*
    * Sv_average_res: aboveground biomass of the response species *Setaria viridis*